 If the number of school sessions taken up by the visit is equal to or greater than 50% of the number of half days spent on the visit, it is deemed to have taken place during school hours (even if some activities take place late in the evening).
+Whatever the starting and finishing times of the school day, Regulations require that the school day is divided into 2 sessions.
 A "half day" means any period of 12 hours ending with noon or midnight on any day.